Around five million people in England and Wales live in a flood risk area, but many will not be aware.

 Floodline Warnings Direct is a free service that provides flood warnings direct to you by telephone, mobile, email, text message and fax.
 Sign up for Floodline Warnings Direct by calling Floodline on 0345 988 1188 (24 hour service).
 The type talk number for this service is 0345 602 6340.

-Alternately, you can register online from the Environment Agency website.
+Alternately, you can register online on the Environment Agency website.
 The next step in your flood preparations should be to draw up a Flood Plan.
-To find out how and what needs to go into it, read our feature on Flood Plans or download a Flood Plan from the government website.